bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Our backup plan was to ascend Loaf Mountain using Andrew's route in his Scrambles book.
 We drove to the South Drywood Creek trailhead and parked at the parking lot at the end of the gravel road where a rocky 4x4 road begins.
 Andrew says to hike up the road “several kilometres” so we didn't pay much attention to our surroundings until after 3.5 km.
 When we checked the route photo in the book, it didn't match our view so we continued.
 We soon realized we had passed the ascent route.
 Had we paid more attention to his map than his text, we probably would not have missed the exit point.

 Now committed to a longer approach, we continued up the road.
 Grant had an inordinate interest in flowers, snapping pictures of them every few minutes and then running to catch up to Dinah and me.
-Meanwhile I concentrated on finding a fork in the road that would take us to Loaf Mountain.
-Instead, we missed the turn-off and we found ourselves on the shores of Bovin Lake.
+Meanwhile I concentrated on finding a fork that led to Loaf Mountain.
+But we missed the turn-off and we found ourselves on the shores of Bovin Lake.
 We bushwhacked south to get back on track.

 We soon stumbled on the trail, straight as an arrow, leading to the col northeast of Loaf Mountain.
 At the col, we could see our way clear to the false summit on the west end of the mountain.
 From the col, it's mostly a hike to reach the summit.
 After making so many errors, I was willing to settle on summiting only Loaf Mountain.
 Grant had changed his mind about doing Spionkop as well and was now looking forward to taking Andrew's ascent route back.